-Progression - examining our internal progression processes to ensure there are no barriers to progression based on gender

-Training - reviewing all our internal training processes to encourage open access for all as part of career progression to more senior roles.
+- Progression examine our internal progression processes to ensure there are no barriers to progression based on gender. - Training review all our internal training processes to encourage open access to all as part of career progression to more senior roles.

-Frequently Asked Question
+Frequently Asked Questions

-Why is our gender pay gap a negative figure?
+1. Why is our gender pay gap a negative figure?